BillmanH/learn-az-functions/AZfuncHTTPtrig/HTTP Trigger Function.md

-# The HTTP Trigger

-This is just the Hello world version from the docs.

-Just using this to make sure I understand the framework.
+# Get item from Azure Digital Twin

+Given a device id, will pull the metadta from the twin.